Security and privacy

 | User encryption | Especially sensitive information, protected with your own key |

-These aren't alternatives.
+They're not alternatives.
 They're complementary.
-If one fails, the rest keep working.
+If one fails, the others keep operating.

-Your information isn't all in the same place.
+Your information is not all in the same place.
 Clatri intentionally separates the infrastructure into three independent zones:

-- Your device stores your session, the derived key, and local secrets in the operating system's secure storage.
-It never communicates directly with the database.
+- Your device keeps your session, the derived key, and local secrets in the operating system's secure storage.
+It never talks to the database directly.

 - The backend lives on a separate server.
-It receives your requests over HTTPS and uses your JWT to connect to the database -- which means every query it makes is subject to the same RLS restrictions as if you were making it directly.
+It receives your requests over HTTPS and uses your JWT to connect to the database — meaning every query it makes is subject to the same RLS restrictions as if you made it directly.

-- The database and storage live on infrastructure separate from the backend.
-The backend doesn't have free access to your data: it can only see and modify what your JWT allows according to each table's RLS policies.
+- The database and storage live on infrastructure different from the backend.
+The backend has no free access to your data: it can only see and modify what your JWT allows under each table's RLS policies.

-The separation matters: compromising one doesn't automatically give access to the others.
-An attacker who gets into the backend doesn't have the data on disk without the database credentials.
-Someone with database access doesn't have the encryption keys that live on the backend.
-And someone holding your device faces the app lock and the operating system's secure storage.
+That they are separated matters: compromising one doesn't automatically grant access to the others.
+An attacker who breaches the backend doesn't have the data on disk without the database credentials.
+Someone with database access doesn't have the encryption keys that live in the backend.
+And someone with your device in hand faces the app lock and the OS secure storage.

 Authentication

-Your account authenticates with JWT (JSON Web Token) -- a signed token containing your identity that the app sends with every request.
-The backend validates it before doing anything: if the token is invalid or expired, the request gets rejected.
-But authenticating doesn't mean accessing everything.
-That's what the next layer controls.
+Your account is authenticated with a JWT (JSON Web Token) — a signed token that contains your identity and that the app sends on every request.
+The backend validates it before doing anything: if the token isn't valid or has expired, the request is rejected.
+But being authenticated doesn't mean accessing everything.
+That's controlled by the next layer.

 Two-factor authentication (2FA)

-From Settings > Security you can enable 2FA with TOTP (Time-based One-Time Password) -- a 6-digit numeric code that changes every 30 seconds and that only your authenticator app can generate.
-It works with Google Authenticator, Microsoft Authenticator, Authy, or any TOTP-compatible app:
+From Settings > Security you can enable 2FA with TOTP (Time-based One-Time Password) — a 6-digit code that changes every 30 seconds and that only your authenticator app can generate.
+Works with Google Authenticator, Microsoft Authenticator, Authy or any TOTP-compatible app:

 - you enable 2FA from settings and Clatri shows you a QR code